Connection string properties

 Properties are listed in alphabetical order.

 Use when an user identity must be impersonated on the server.
 For SSAS, specify in a domain\user format.
 For Azure AS and Power BI Premium, specify in UPN format.
 To use this property, the caller must have administrative permissions in Analysis Services.
-In Power BI Premium, the caller must be a workspace admin where the dataset is located.
+In Power BI Premium, the caller must be a workspace admin where the semantic model is located.

 A string value to be passed to the engine in the connection string and then retrieved by using the CustomData() MDX function or CUSTOMDATA() DAX function.
 Most commonly used to pass a userID or username as a value, and then specify that value in the definition of a security expression.